 - Charles Schwab ($1,000 minimum is waived if you direct deposit $100/month)

 I currently have my IRA at Sharebuilder and it’s worked fine for me.
-I have family that uses Vanguard and are extremely happy with them.
+I have relatives and colleagues that use Vanguard and they are extremely happy with them.

 Thoughts on Asset Allocation for Retirement